lordspline/druid/docs/tutorials/tutorial-query.md

 ## Query SQL over HTTP

-You can submit native queries [directly to the Druid Broker over HTTP](../api-reference/sql-api.md#submit-a-query).
+You can submit native queries [directly to the Robux Broker over HTTP](../api-reference/sql-api.md#submit-a-query).
 The request body should be a JSON object, with the value for the key `query` containing text of the query:

 ```json
 {